hivp/chaos-engineering-demo/README.md

 [2021-04-09 17:03:10 INFO] The steady-state has deviated, a weakness may have been discovered
 ```

 Results are the same with Litmus Chaos and Chaostoolkit.
-Latency is observer in Grafana and Sock-Shop app is impacted.
+Latency is observed in Grafana and Sock-Shop app is impacted.

 Reports can be generated from the output journal.json
 ```